-While an application may meet the assessment criteria, a grant is not guaranteed.
+While an application may meet the assessment criteria, the award of a grant is not guaranteed.

 The Australia-India Council Secretariat, within the Department of Foreign Affairs and Trade, will provide information and advice to the Board to assist its determination of policy and its assessment of grant applications.